QMCPACK/qmcpack/docs/developing.rst

 Development Guide
 =================

-The section gives guidance on how to extend the functionality of QMCPACK.
+The chapter gives guidance on how to extend the functionality of QMCPACK.
 Future examples will likely include topics such as the addition of a Jastrow function or a new QMC method.

 .. admonition:: Definitions